- A lagging indicator is an economic statistic that tends to have a delayed reaction to a change in the economic cycle.

 Bond yields.
 A fall in long-term bond yields can indicate markets expect a recession and future cuts in interest rates.
 It also shows investors want the security of government bonds rather than more risky shares.
 A negative yield curve is an indicator of negative expectations.

 Money supply.
 The money supply is often considered a leading indicator.
-Fall in money supply and indicator of economic activity.
+Fall in money supply and an indicator of economic activity.
 However, in last recession, the money supply (both broad and narrow) was a lagging indicator.

 After 2008 recession, the money supply didn’t fall immediately.
 It took until the start of 2009 for M4 growth to decline and the second half for M0 to fall.

 It can be difficult to know the exact state of the economy.
 Certain leading indicators can often be a good guide to future trends.
 In particular, levels of consumer and business confidence are often a good guide to expectations.
-Then we see statistics, such as purchase of capital goods and average weekly hours worked as an indicator of where the economy may be going.
+Then we see statistics, such as the purchase of capital goods and average weekly hours worked as an indicator of where the economy may be going.

 Some indicators lag behind the rest of the economy.
 The traditional lagging indicator is the rate of unemployment.
 However, in recent years, unemployment has become more responsive to economic cycle – an indication it is easier to hire and fire workers.